-Harvard Law School‘s Cyberlaw Clinic, based at Harvard’s Berkman Center for Internet & Society, provides high-quality, pro-bono legal services to appropriate clients on issues relating to the Internet, technology, and intellectual property.
+Harvard Law School‘s Cyberlaw Clinic, based at Harvard’s Berkman Klein Center for Internet & Society, provides high-quality, pro-bono legal services to appropriate clients on issues relating to the Internet, technology, and intellectual property.
 Students enhance their preparation for high-tech practice and earn course credit by working on real-world litigation, client counseling, advocacy, and transactional / licensing projects and cases.
 The Clinic strives to help clients achieve success in their activities online, mindful of (and in response to) existing law.
 The Clinic also works with clients to shape the law’s development through policy and advocacy efforts.
 The Cyberlaw Clinic was the first of its kind, and it continues its tradition of innovation in its areas of practice.
 The Clinic works independently, with law students supervised by experienced and licensed attorneys.
 In some cases, the Clinic collaborates with counsel throughout the country to take advantage of regional or substantive legal expertise.

 From the Blog

 As often happens during the heat of the New England summer, we on the Cyberlaw Clinic team find ourselves thinking about the past academic year and looking ahead to the next.
 It is a great time to pause and reflect on the work of our students and the overall state of our program, which has now served the HLS student body and the broader technology law and policy community for more than sixteen years.
 This post serves as something of an “academic year in review” for the 2015-16 school year and a preview of things to come. →